Accrington railway station: History

-When Sectorisation was introduced, the station was served by Regional Railways until the Privatisation of British Railways.

-In April 2006, the body of a dead man was found slumped on the platform, thus closing the station for twelve hours.
-In July 2006, it was reported the dead man was in a very drunk state.
-In February 2008, another dead body of a man was found on the station.

-Buildings and structures
+Facilities

-The station has two side platforms, flanking the twin-track railway line.
-Other than three small shelters (two on platform 2 and one on platform one) there is no protection from the elements; indeed, even with the recent improvements, the whole impression is one of a basic halt.
+The station has two side platforms, either side of the twin-tracked railway line.
+Other than three small shelters (two on platform 2 and one on platform 1), there is no protection from the elements.
 It offers disabled access via ramps adjacent to the platforms.
+There is a ticket office and ticket machine, a car park, bicycle spaces and an accessible toilet.

 In 2011, the station underwent a major rebuild, as part of a project to create a model of sustainable energy use for a railway station.
 This redevelopment cost £2 million, of which £500,000 was funded by the European Union's Interreg IVB programme.
-The previously existing ticket office has been demolished, and was replaced by a new build and constructed, where possible, with local materials including recycled stone.
+The previous ticket office was demolished, and was replaced by a new build and constructed, where possible, with local materials including recycled stone.
 The building uses a rainwater harvesting system, photovoltaic cells and solar hot water generation panels on the new tower.